 Course No. 81-901– "Research methods and principles of the use of scientific equipment and technology" – one year, 3 credits.

-In addition, students who have not previously studied at Bar-Ilan University must take basic courses in the amount of 4 credits.
+In addition, students who have not previously studied at Bar-Ilan University must take basic courses totaling 4 credits.

-MSc courses are selected with the guidance of advisers in the students’ areas of research specialization, from the list of graduate courses.
+M.Sc courses are selected with the guidance of advisors in the students’ areas of research specialization, from the list of graduate courses.